-Wondering how to start a blog?
+Wondering how to start a travel blog?
 You’ve come to the right place!
-This one-stop complete beginner’s guide to starting a website will help you start any kind of blog right away.
-Read all the way to the end for some extra tips on how to start the successful blog and make money from blogging.
+This one-stop complete beginner’s guide to starting a travel blog will help you create a travel blog right away.
+Read all the way to the end for some extra tips on how to start a successful blog and actually make money from travel blogging.

 TIP: Bookmark this post for future reference.
 I wish I had done it with some of the information I found when starting my travel blog!
 I couldn’t remember where I read one or the other tip and had to research the same information again and again…

 How to Start a Travel Blog – Essential First Steps: